GeekStewie/BlueberryEventsSF/README.md

 # BlueberryEventsSF
-IIS Hosted Blueberry Events for Salesforce
+Self Hosted Blueberry Events for Salesforce

+# About
+Self hosted Blueberry Events for Salesforce was developed by Stewart Anderson for NGO and Higher Ed Insititutions to be able to add event management capabilities onto Salesforce Campains.
+The web pages are developed in c sharp (.net).

+# Setup Instructions
 Setup Instructions Availiable here: https://geekstewie.wordpress.com/blueberry-events-helpsetup/